Myles Straw Player Props: Guardians vs. Cubs

 Myles Straw At The Plate

-- Straw has driven in a run in 10 games this season (12.8%), including two games with multiple runs batted in.
+- Straw has driven in a run in 10 games this year (12.7%), including two games with multiple runs batted in.

-- In 27 of 78 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 27 games this year (34.2%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.